narad77/README.md/README.md

 ## Editing the file

-Its a markdonw file in this repository/.
+Its a markdonw file in this repository.